SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 ```

 ### Example 4: Quick bit of fun with split mode
-A quick example of how cool split mode can be - You can get two different PWM frequencies out of the same timer.
+A quick example of how cool split mode can be - You can get two different PWM frequencies out of the same timer!
 Split mode only has one mode - both halves of the timer independently count down.
 ```c++
 #if defined(MILLIS_USE_TIMERA0)||defined(__AVR_ATtinyxy2__)
 #error "This sketch takes over TCA0, don't use for millis here.
 Pin mappings on 8-pin parts are different"